We Live in an increasingly digital society.

 that can be located without being defined by fields (as happens with SQL).
 There are many database engines, such

 as mySQL, SQL Server, Oracle, MongoDB, Cassandra, or Firebase (to name only a few).

 The last core building block is your hardware.

-be no disputation over who owns the files and documents that populate that site.
-On the other hand, using
+no disputation over who owns the files and documents that populate that site.
+On the other hand, using a public

-a public cloud is generally less expensive, and the cloud providers are responsible for all server maintenance,
+cloud is generally less expensive, and the cloud providers are responsible for all server maintenance, and may